Illness Prevention Protocols

 • Program-specific closures are now in effect:

-o Following the lead of the publicly funded schools in Ontario and Student Open Circles at McMaster University, the LAF program is suspended for the remainder of the academic year;
+o Following the lead of the publicly funded schools in Ontario and Student Open Circles at McMaster University, the LAF program is suspended until at least January 1, 2021;

 o Following the PHAC recommendations regarding social distancing for those who are at medium to high risk for severe illness if they contract COVID-19, the Seniors Diners Club has been suspended until further notice;